alexlee22/indoor-tracking-blog/_posts/2016-07-04-GH-centroid-position-1.md

 author: tiara
 ---

-So over the weekend I made a mock grasshopper script of using the closest three BaseStations to try and locate a person based on the closest three BaseStations and the centroid of a triangle to try and map where the actual position of a person is.
+So over the weekend I made a mock grasshopper script that uses the closest three BaseStations(points on a surface area) to try and locate a person based on the closest three BaseStations and the centroid of a triangle to try and map where the actual position of a person is.

 ![shitty rssi]({{ site.baseurl }}/assets/centroid-triangle-grasshopper.PNG)